 It increases protective mechanisms such as gastric mucosal blood flow.
 Gelatin also heals and protects the gut with its anti-inflammatory, immune regulatory, and cell-protective activities.

 In addition, bone broth is rich in glycine, an amino acid with anti-inflammatory powers.
 Plus, it tastes a lot better than Benadryl!

 Secondly, get your daily dose of Vitamin D to support your immune system.
 The Children’s National Medical Center discovered children with severe asthma and seasonal allergies were 20 times more likely to have a vitamin D deficiency than children without.

 On top of that, The Endocrine Society says just about everyone needs a vitamin D supplement, even if you get plenty of sunshine everyday.
 So your chances of having a vitamin D deficiency are high!
-(And in my SLIM Sunshine vitamin D supplement, you get PLENTY of your daily recommended dosage!)

 Finally, if you really want to treat your allergy symptoms, make sure you get natural antihistamines.

 As you age, your body stops producing as much glutathione, which is an antioxidant that prevents damage to your cells and is essential to maintaining a healthy, strong immune system.
 Plus, your glutathione levels can predict how long you’ll live.
 So, take your glutathione and keep those levels healthy.

 Another natural antioxidant that’s found in onions, apples, and even red wine is quercetin.
 It has antihistamine healing powers without the drowsiness of Benadryl.
 It even reduces inflammation in the airways to help you breathe with ease.
 You can take it as a supplement or enjoy a glass of red wine (but don’t go overboard).
 Cheers!

 Just like there are foods that prevent allergies…there are also ones that trigger inflammation and a leaky, sick gut.